 The University purchased a note receivable from a financial institution at fair market value in the fourth quarter of 2012 for \$27,000.
 The note bore interest at 11%, which represented the 6% rate of the loan plus the 5% default rate.
 The principal and most of the interest due on the note was paid in March 2013 resulting in the full return on investment of the note receivable and an additional gain in interest income and other income of \$2,187 on the loan.
-However, the borrower has disputed certain amounts due under the note agreement, including some of the default interest and a late payment penalty.
-The disputed amount of \$2,068 is being held in escrow.
-As this amount is in dispute, the disputed amount has been treated as a gain contingency and will not be recorded as a receivable or income until resolution is reached.
+However, the borrower has disputed certain amounts remaining due under the note agreement, including default interest in the amount of \$432, a late payment penalty in the amount of \$1,392, and a statutory trustee's fee in the amount of \$139.
+The funds disputed by the borrower, plus interest thereon, were deposited into an escrow account with the clerk of the Maricopa County Superior Court pending resolution of the disputed issues.
+In the third quarter of 2013, the court ruled in favor of the University with respect to the late penalty and default interest accrued thereon.
+Accordingly, the University recorded an other asset and interest and other income of \$1,459 for the three months ended September 30, 2013.
+The remaining default interest and statutory trustee's fee components of the original disputed amount, plus interest accruing thereon at 11%, continue a resolution process through the court, have been treated as a gain contingency and will not be recorded as a receivable or income until resolution is reached.